Indian lender HDFC's U.S. share sale to raise about $1.81 billion

-July 31 (Reuters) - HDFC Bank Ltd , India’s second-biggest lender by assets, on Tuesday said its U.S. public offering of 17.5 million American depository shares (ADS) was priced at $104 each, raising about $1.81 billion.
+(Reuters) - HDFC Bank Ltd, India’s second-biggest lender by assets, on Tuesday said its U.S. public offering of 17.5 million American depository shares (ADS) was priced at $104 each, raising about $1.81 billion.

-HDFC's qualified institutions placement (QIP) of 12.8 million equity shares in India was also priced at Rs.
+HDFC’s qualified institutions placement (QIP) of 12.8 million equity shares in India was also priced at Rs.
 2,160 per equity share, which is expected to raise about Rs.
-27.61 billion, the bank said in a filing bit.ly/2LCoL65.
+27.61 billion, the bank said in a filing.

 Proceeds from the ADSs offering and the QIP are expected to be used to strengthen the bank’s capital structure and to support growth and expansion, the bank said.